General Terms and Conditions of Business and Delivery

 - Where defects are to be cured, we are obligated to bear only the expenses necessary to do so, including the costs of transport, travel, labour, and materials, to the extent that these do not increase as a result of the item having been brought to a place other than the customer’s headquarters or commercial establishment.
 This paragraph does not apply in the case of recourse under section 478 BGB.

-- The customer’s claims for defects, including claims for compensation of damages, are prescribed one year following delivery of the item.
+- The customer’s claims for defects, including claims for compensation of damages, are prescribed with respect to newly manufactured items one year following delivery of the item.
 This does not apply in the case of recourse under section 478 BGB or in the cases described in section 438 (1) No. 2 BGB and in section 634a (1) No. 2 BGB.
-This also does not apply to claims for compensation of damages due to loss of life, bodily injury, or damage to health or based on a grossly negligent or wilful breach of duty by us or persons we use to perform an obligation (Erfüllungsgehilfen).
+Furthermore, this does not apply to claims for compensation of damages due to loss of life, bodily injury, or damage to health or based on a grossly negligent or wilful breach of duty by us or persons we use to perform an obligation (Erfüllungsgehilfen).

 - If claims for defects are asserted, the customer should observe the following procedure in order to enable quick and correct processing: